 Francisco González Esteve was born in 1820 in Córgomo, in Ourense and moved to Madrid in 1835.

 He was an engineer and inventor who, with time, ended up dedicating himself to the construction of guitars.
 He is credited with the construction of the first car in Spain, before the invention of the internal combustion engine, which consisted of a vehicle operated by levers.

-Despite not having been born in Madrid, he is considered one of the founders of the Madrid school because of his great influence, not in vain was he apprenticed to José Ramírez I. Already in his time he was considered a guitar player of great level, reaching win medals for their instruments at the Universal Exhibition in Paris.
+Despite not being born in Madrid, he is considered a reference maker in Madrid school because of his great influence, not in vain he took José Ramírez I in his workshop as an apprenticed.
+Already in his time he was considered a guitar maker of great level, reaching win medals for their instruments at the Universal Exhibition in Paris.

 He moved the workshop several times, from the first location on the street of San Isidro Studies, through the Toledo, then in Latoneros, to the last street Carrera de San Gerónimo, next to Puerta del Sol.